Supporting vulnerable girls to succeed in school – and beyond.

 Big Sisters also work to change parental attitudes and garner their support for education, encouraging them to prioritise their daughters’ schooling over domestic work and marriage.

-Alongside the Big Sisters, we’ve recruited and trained nearly 400 adult champions – volunteers who work to challenge long-entrenched prejudices against girls and convince the wider community of the value of female education.
+Alongside the Big Sisters, we’ve recruited and trained 426 adult champions – volunteers who work to challenge long-entrenched prejudices against girls and convince the wider community of the value of female education.